TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Introduction

-To address these challenges, we present \textbf{\method} (\Cref{fig:pipeline}), the \textit{first} unified toolkit for systematic evaluation, analysis, and post-training of UMMs. \method standardizes evaluation pipelines across models and tasks, enabling controlled and reproducible comparisons under consistent settings.
-Moreover, it supports flexible integration of diverse post-training methods, allowing us to analyze how different training strategies affect model performance across multiple dimensions.
+In this work, we present \textbf{\method} (\Cref{fig:pipeline}), the \textit{first} unified toolkit for systematic evaluation, analysis, and post-training of UMMs. \method standardizes evaluation pipelines across models and tasks, enabling controlled and reproducible comparisons under consistent settings.
+Moreover, it supports flexible integration of diverse post-training methods that supports multi-dimensional analysis of these approaches.
 Specifically, \method is built upon three key principles: (1) \textit{Unification.} We provide a standardized interface that abstracts away model-specific details, enabling seamless integration and consistent evaluation across heterogeneous UMM architectures.
-(2) \textit{Comprehensive coverage.} \method supports a wide spectrum of multimodal capabilities, including understanding, generation, and image editing, offering a holistic view of model performance.
-(3) \textit{Flexibility.} We introduce a modular mechanism for incorporating diverse post-training methods, allowing users to easily apply and compare training strategies across different models.
+(2) \textit{Comprehensive coverage.} \method supports a wide spectrum of multimodal capabilities, including understanding, generation, and editing, offering a holistic view.
+(3) \textit{Flexibility.} We introduce a modular mechanism to incorporate diverse post-training methods, allowing for easy application, research, and analysis.